isabella232/sourceforge-archive/JettyExperimental/README.txt

 This is the experimental release of Jetty.
-It will eventually become Jetty 6.x.x.

 This is mostly a clean slate implementation with only a little code taken from Jetty 5, so that 8 years of cruft can be removed.